The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 Morocco and Tunisia were the first African teams to book their place in the finals, with Egypt, Senegal, South Africa, Cabo Verde, Ivory Coast, Algeria and Ghana joining them after the final two rounds of matches.

-The four teams who progressed to the second round for a place in the inter-confederation playoffs were Nigeria, Gabon, Cameroon and DR Congo.
-DR Congo were the victors after defeating both Cameroon and Nigeria and will take the CAF place in the inter-confederation playoffs.
+The four teams that progressed to the second round for a place in the inter-confederation playoffs were Nigeria, Gabon, Cameroon and DR Congo.
+DR Congo were the victors after defeating both Cameroon and Nigeria, and after beating Jamaica in the inter-confederation playoff final, they will compete in the World Cup finals.

 OFC (Oceania Football Confederation)